Skip to Content

 If this is the case, try your best to leave the leaf alone until it dies off completely.
 I know it’s hard—but it’s still working until it is brown!
 When it’s ready, you can take a knife or scissors and just cut the leaf off.

-Bottom line: If your care routine is optimal, there are no signs of pests, and the monstera leaves turning yellow are just the occasional older leaf or two—don’t worry.
-It’s likely a normal sign of the plant aging.
+Bottom line: If your care routine is optimal, there are no signs of pests, and it’s just the occasional older leaf yellowing and dying off—don’t worry.
+It’s likely a normal sign of aging.

 Sadly yellowing leaves on a monstera plant cannot turn green again.
 Even if the yellowing is due to improper care, the leaf won’t turn green once you fix the care issue.
 It’s best to leaf the leaf die off naturally and then trim it.